UKLLC/Guidebook/ukllc_book/docs/user_guide/SDC.md

 * A zero (0) is an ambiguous value of suppression and should be avoided

-* There should be a clear note regarding what the masking symbol indicates (e.g. 'counts <10 including zero')
+* There should be a clear note regarding what the masking symbol indicates (e.g. 'counts <10 including zero').

 ***